 For me, the SMWS took on a near ‘mythic’ quality.
 I would delight in their titles and the sometimes hilarious tasting notes.

-Somehow, SMWS just hasn’t made its way into the mix…
+Somehow, SMWS just hasn’t made its way so readily into the mix…

-Today, I happened to be feeing a bit nostalgic so that to share a summary of SMWS drams past… Curious if others have tried and had other opinions??
+Today, I happened to be feeling a bit nostalgic so thought to share a summary of a few SMWS drams past… Curious if others have tried and had other opinions??

 Cragganmore